d4n3sh/thedaneshproject/content/posts/2010-04-28-how-to-install-adobe-air-on-fedora-12.md

 `[root@jackal ~]# ./AdobeAIRInstaller.bin`

-Follow the screens and your install&#8217;s complete.
+Follow the screens and your install's complete.

 NOTE: